 Our second KPI is organic newsletter subscribers (people who sign up from the front and back matter of your books – i.e., people who have actually read your stuff).
 This may seem odd, but I’ve actually found it to be the best proxy metric for a number of others, including sales, page reads, sellthrough, and so forth.
 If you’re not selling books or people don’t like them, you won’t be getting organic newsletter subscribers.
 If your ads aren’t converting to sales, you won’t be getting organic subscribers.
 If you’re not marketing at all, you won’t be getting any organic newsletter subscribers.

 Your organic newsletter list is the most valuable asset you own as an author other than your backlist.

-If this is going up at a good pace, your marketing, craft, and productivity efforts are paying off.
-Your profits, sales, and career will grow as the organic newsletter grows.
-If it’s stalling out, then you have a problem somewhere.
+If this is growing at a good pace, your marketing, craft, and productivity efforts are paying off.
+Your profits and sales should climb as the organic newsletter grows.
+If newsletter growth is stalling out, then you have a problem somewhere.
 For the record, these subscribers build slowly, so “good pace” could be one every couple days, or a dozen every day.
 It depends on your career stage.
 Track this weekly and monthly, along with your net profit.

 Key 2: Know Your Monthly Burn

 To know how much money you can invest in your publishing business, you first need to know how much money it takes just to keep the lights on.
 This is known as your monthly burn.
 As a company of one, your burn rate is typically going to start with your living expenses.
 If you employ other people, it will include their salaries.
 Your monthly royalties need to cover your monthly burn if you want to be a full-time author (and don’t have any other sources of income).
 Calculating monthly burn as a solopreneur is a simple matter of adding up all mandatory expenses, which include:

 - Health insurance